 Early June marks the start of the monsoon season in Mumbai.
 After two months of summer heat and humidity, it's a refreshing and welcome change.
 The monsoon in Mumbai usually arrives by June 15 each year.
 For a memorable time, experience it along the water's edge at these top six places.

-Affectionately referred to as The Queen's Necklace because of its row of sparkling lights, the three kilometer Marine Drive is the premier destination for experiencing the monsoon in south Mumbai.
+Affectionately referred to as The Queen's Necklace because of its row of sparkling lights, Marine Drive is the premier destination for experiencing the monsoon in south Mumbai.
 Join the crowd strolling along the promenade, or plonk yourself down and stare out into the Arabian Sea.
 If you're there during high tide be prepared to be sprayed from the waves that energetically rise up and onto the road.
 Feel like enjoying the monsoon with a cocktail?
 Head to rooftop bar Dome at the Intercontinental hotel.

 - How to get there: Marine Drive links Nariman Point to Malabar Hill.
-If you're taking the Mumbai local train, get off at Marines Lines or Churchgate.
+If you're taking the Mumbai local train, get off at Marine Lines or Churchgate.

 Gateway of India

 The most iconic of the top attractions in Mumbai, the Gateway of India also gets some feisty waves during high tide.
 Dine on monsoon snacks from the street vendors.
 Otherwise, if you have cash to splash, the view across the bay from Souk at the Taj Palace hotel will mesmerize you.
 Alternatively, the newly renovated Bayview Cafe on the rooftop of the Hotel Harbour View is an ideal place to be!
 Cafe Marina, next door at the Sea Palace Hotel, is another great option.

 - How to get there: Gateway of India is on the waterfront in the Colaba tourist district, opposite the Taj Palace hotel in south Mumbai.